-New Entering Emergent Transitioning Expanding Commanding New Language Students Cloze texts or outlines can be produced with support of pre-taught words (frontloaded words), and the student's home language resources, in the new language.
+Transitioning Expanding Commanding Language Students Cloze texts or outlines can be produced with support of pre-taught words (frontloaded words), and the student's home language resources, in the new language.
 More extensive written pieces can be produced in the home language.
-Emergent More extensive cloze texts can be produced with support of pre-identified words (previously frontloaded and recognized), and the student's home language resources, in the new language.
-More extensive written Transitioning Production of short essays in the new language with support from word banks and the student's home language.
-Expanding Production of essays in the new language with support of previously used graphic organizers and teacher provided models.
-Commanding Production of multiparagraph essays in the new language with quality, length, style and variety of sentences and vocabulary can be expected communication of meaning to a real and genuine audience, thus giving a purpose for the writing efforts.
+More extensive cloze texts can be produced with support of pre-identified words (previously frontloaded and recognized), and the student's home language resources, in the new language.
+More extensive written pieces can be produced Production of short essays in the new language with support from word banks and the student's home language.
+Production of essays in the new language with support of previously used graphic organizers and teacher provided models.
+Production of multi- paragraph essays in the new language with quality, length, style and variety of sentences and vocabulary can be expected communication of meaning to a real and genuine audience, thus giving a purpose for the writing efforts.